eslamelgourany/World_bank_data_dashboard/README.md

 <div id="top"></div>

-### The App is on: https://worldbankdata-application.herokuapp.com/
+### The App is online: https://worldbankdata-application.herokuapp.com/

 #### Table of Contents